What is Grow Space?

 Grow Space also hosts a number of events and workshops to promote inclusive regenerative urban living for our community.

-Grow Space is a collaboration of six organisations.
-These organisations are Belong Aotearoa, Catalyse Network, Crave Cafe, Kind Cafe, New Zealand Red Cross and Positive Women Inc. We are also supported by a range of local businesses and individuals.
+Grow Space is a collaboration of seven organisations.
+These organisations are Belong Aotearoa, Catalyse Network, Crave Cafe, Kind Cafe, New Zealand Red Cross, Kai Collective and Positive Women Inc. We are also supported by a range of local businesses and individuals.

 Morningside Urban Market Garden